Apr 21, 2020

 Just like any other covered employee in the state of Georgia, truck drivers and commercial vehicle operators are entitled to workers’ compensation when they suffer job-related injuries.
 This includes injuries related to truck accidents, as well as any other injury or condition caused by work-related duties or incurred in the course of one’s employment.

-At The Law Offices of Nathaniel F. Hansford, LLC, we provide comprehensive workers’ compensation representation for all injured employees across a broad range of industries, including truck drivers.
+At Hansford McDaniel LLC, we provide comprehensive workers’ compensation representation for all injured employees across a broad range of industries, including truck drivers.
 Here, we’ve compiled information for injured commercial vehicle drivers and their loved ones, including common covered injuries, benefits for injured truck drivers, and how to file a claim.
 If you would like to discuss the specifics of your case with a knowledgeable and experienced workers’ compensation attorney in Atlanta, we invite you to contact us and schedule a free consultation.

 Common Truck Driver Injuries